Rapinoe and Lavelle give US fourth World Cup title

 But that was their last attempt at making a comeback that, in truth, never looked likely.

-The Americans had outlasted the Dutch and a fourth World Cup crown was theirs to celebrate.
+The Americans had outlasted the Dutch and a fourth World Cup crown was theirs to celebrate with their adoring fans.

 (Reporting by Julien Pretot; Editing by Ken Ferris)